hansaimlim/REMAP/matlab_codes/README.md

 >> Y=REMAP(matrix_R, chemical_similarity_matrix_name, protein_similarity_matrix_name);
 ```
  * Matrix Y has the same dimension as matrix_R.
 Each row represents a chemical, and each column represents a protein</br>
- * For instance, >>Y(1,10) will print the prediction score for the association between the 1st chemical and the 10th protein.
+ * For instance, >>Y(1,10) will print the normalized prediction score for the association between the 1st chemical and the 10th protein.
  * Please note that you need to load matrices first, using >>load /path/to/matrix/matrix command</br>

 --------